Muntrie Berry Austalian Native Plant

 It has dense glossy circular leaves and produces a few delightful natural treats.
 In the spring, the Muntrie plant produces white fluffy flowers, decorating the coast with natural beauty.
 After the beautiful flower display has passed the Muntrie plant produces its berries.

 The muntrie berries grow to over a centimetre in diameter and are green until ripe, they gain a tinge of colour ranging from red to purple.
 These natural bush foods flavour is described as a spicy apple with a crunchy texture.
-Not only does this berry have a unique flavour, but it also contains up to 4 times more antioxidants than blueberries and the natural waxes also provide excellent skin nourishment.

 Traditionally consumed and utilized by the Aboriginal people, they found the berries may be eaten raw, dried or formed into a paste.
 The drying of the berries meant they could be eaten and traded all year round.
-Aboriginal people from different areas would trade with each other, a great way to offer more variety to their own clans by acquiring unique flavours from other regions.

-Recently this spicy Apple has come into use in a big way commercially, being amazingly versatile, it can be used in jams, chutney, pies & salads, just to name a few.
-In the home kitchen, they are just as versatile, and it is said they may be used as an alternative or add-in, to anything that apples or sultanas may be used for.
-Only losing their colour but not their flavour when cooked.
+Recently, this spicy Apple has come into use in a big way commercially, being amazingly versatile, it can be used in jams, chutney, pies & salads, just to name a few.
+In the home kitchen, they are just as versatile.

 Muntrie Berries Cake Recipe